 1- Consume stress-relieving foods.

 Nutrition plays a role in alleviating stress.
-The Multidisciplinary Digital Publishing Institute (MDPI) examines the link between what we eat and mood.
+The Multidisciplinary Digital Publishing Institute (MDPI) examines the link between what we eat and our mood.
 Eating antioxidants and Mediterranean-inspired diets lower the risk of depression, a common product of stress.
-Nutritionists suggest to eat a well-balanced diet and avoid fatty foods.
+Nutritionists suggest eating a well-balanced diet and avoiding fatty foods.

 Fruits, vegetables, fish, olive oil, and grains are the best brain foods that have a protective mechanism against the effects of stress.
 Also, avoid overconsumption of coffee and sugar-sweetened drinks.

 Stress harms brain functioning.
 The study confirms that people who take fish oil supplements have improved mental health scores.
 Regular consumption of fish oils also prevents memory problems and cognitive impairments.

 Neuriva is another supplement that not only boosts brain health but combats the effect of stress.
 Neuriva review suggests that the supplement does not only enhance memory but also improves focus, learning, and concentration.

 3- Stay active.